Remi-Ferrari/Row-Col-Game/Documents/ARCHITECURE_GUIDE.md

 By allowing an optional seed parameter, the game ensures repeatable outcomes.
 This is invaluable for strategy testing or controlled experiments.

 **5. Extensibility Through Composition**
-New behaviors can be introduced without altering existing code.
-AI strategies, for example, plug into the system through a registry mechanism.
+New behaviors can be introduced without altering existing code. computer strategies, for example, plug into the system through a registry mechanism.

 In essence, RC-Game is a model of clarity over complexity.
 It demonstrates how thoughtful architecture can make even a small console game feel polished and technically robust.